November 09, 2024

 • Alt + Ctrl + Shift + arrow keys on Windows / Linux

-Tuck away pages you don’t need and focus on the task in hand.
-To do so:
+Tuck away pages you don’t need and get focused by collapsing Trails:

 Keyboard users: